ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 After you build the documentation from your forked repo on your local computer and the tests run without error, you are ready to continue.

-You have successfully configured your local computer to edit Angular Classicdocumentation and open pull requests.
+You have successfully configured your local computer to edit Angular Classic documentation and open pull requests.

 Continue to the other topics in this section for information about how to perform other documentation tasks.